Abisoye-AI/Credit-Card-Default/README.md

 Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
 Confusion matrix accuracy is not meaningful for unbalanced classification.

 Get the data at https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

+You an download the code at my github repo at https://github.com/Abisoye-AI/Credit-Card-Default/tree/main